-Listed on the National Register of Historic Places, the hauntingly beautiful Dennis Farm was originally settled by the family of Prince Perkins, free African Americans who moved to northeastern Pennsylvania from Connecticut in 1793, with the original wave of settlement into the region following the American Revolution.
+Listed on the National Register of Historic Places, the Dennis Farm was originally settled by the family of Prince Perkins, free African Americans who moved to northeastern Pennsylvania from Connecticut in 1793, with the original wave of settlement into the region following the American Revolution.
 Descendants of the Perkins’ granddaughter, Angeline Perkins Dennis, and her husband, Henry Dennis, have retained ownership of the 153-acre property into to the twenty-first century, although it hasn’t been a working farm since the early twentieth century.
-This continuous, documented ownership of property by African Americans, in a largely white county in the northeast, represents a little-known and remarkable story in American history and holds lessons for us today.
+This continuous, documented ownership of property by African Americans represents a little-known and remarkable story in American history and holds lessons for us today.

 The site’s historical features include:

-BARN COMPLEX RUINS – The stone walls of the original barn complex foundation, also, trace the growth of the farm from the early 19th to the early 20th century.
+Barn Complex Ruins – The stone walls of the original barn complex foundation also trace the growth of the farm from the early nineteenth to the early twentieth century.